 Now if PGP encrypts messages between two people, what about mailing lists?
 If there is just a small group, people can exchange PGP public keys and then everybody can encrypt their message so that every recipient can read it.
 Unfornately, this gets messy quickly if new people join the list.
 Therefore, people came up with a solution that is not as secure, but better than nothing:

 Schleuder is a mailing list software that gets its own PGP pair.
 Everybody then encrypts email to Schleuder’s mailing list key and Schleuder decrypts the message, and encrypts and sends it to each list member separately.
 Of course the downside is that whoever is running Schleuder could get hold of Schleuder’s PGP private key and read the encrypted messages.
 Yet, as Schleuder is a complex beast, it is recommended to use it from a tech collective you trust, like for example Immerda.ch.

 Messengers / Chat

 Skype has a reputation for being encrypted, however they have publicly stated their ability and willingness to hand out information to law enforcement, which they do in required cases.
-All your written text are stored on the servers of Skype and can be accessed by police (source).
+All your written text are stored on the servers of Skype and can be accessed by the police (source).

 Since some time, mobile messenger apps based on phone numbers have gained popularity.
-If you consider using any “secure” messenger on a mobile device, be reminded that communication through the mobile network is vulnerable to eavesdropping and manipulation.
+If you consider using any “secure” messengers on a mobile device, be reminded that communication through the mobile network is vulnerable to eavesdropping and manipulation.

 In order to figure out who of your contacts uses the same application, the apps generally require uploading information on all of them to their servers (source), but they do so in various degrees from grabbing the whole address book to just uploading an obscured form of the phone numbers.
 The privacy implications of this for activist are huge, because one person uploading an anonymous number with the person’s real name will ruin their effort.